lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 Wait what happened there?
 Where is all the "bend the organisation to your will" stuff.
 Where is the "corporate strategy".
-What happened?
+What happened to bestriding the world and abusing your employees?

 In my uneducated opinion, two things happened.
 Firstly the management split - middle management stayed employees, and upper management became capitalists,